 Platform for the implementation of a future inland navigation action programme

-PLATINA3 is another Horizon 2020 funded EU ‘Coordination and support action’ which centres around inland navigation and waterways.
-It provides targeted coordination and support activities to promote Inland Waterways Transport (IWT) in Europe and it is the successor of previous projects PLATINA and PLATINA II which provided implementation support to the European Commission for the NAIADES I and II action programmes to support IWT.
+PLATINA3 was a Horizon 2020 funded EU ‘Coordination and support action’ which centred around inland navigation and waterways.
+It provided targeted coordination and support activities to promote Inland Waterways Transport (IWT) in Europe and it was the successor of previous projects PLATINA and PLATINA II which provided implementation support to the European Commission for the NAIADES I and II action programmes to support IWT.

-PLATINA3 runs over 30 months, commencing 1 January 2021 and comprises 13 partners from six European countries.
-The project is coordinated by the Dutch IWT organisation ‘Stichting Projecten Binnenvaart’.
+PLATINA3 ran over 30 months, commencing 1 January 2021 and comprised 13 partners from six European countries.
+The project was coordinated by the Dutch IWT organisation ‘Stichting Projecten Binnenvaart’.

-The overall objective of PLATINA3 is to improve impact and broadening stakeholder engagement in support of the implementation of a future inland navigation programme.
-In more detail, PLATINA3 aims to
+The overall objective of PLATINA3 was to improve impact and broadening stakeholder engagement in support of the implementation of a future inland navigation programme.
+In more detail, PLATINA3 aimed to

 - provide the knowledge base for the implementation of the EU Green Deal in relation to the further development of EC`s action programme on IWT (NAIADES) towards 2030;

 - establish the bridge towards future research, innovation and implementation needs within IWT;